jonnyhigham/PTVResearch/paper.md

 # Acknowledgements

-We acknowledge contributions from Brigitta Sipocz, Syrtis Major, and Semyeong Oh, and support from Kathryn Johnston during the genesis of this project.
+We acknowledge help debugging the software from Dr. Victor Francia and Mr. Kaiqiao Wu (University College London) and Kai.
+Also

 # References
 Example paper.bib file: